 This is a neat species of begonia, native to Malaysia from at high elevation (1400–1800 meters), lower-montane rainforests.
-I could not find any secondary sources to reliably confirm this exact elevational data, but this would indicate that they require cool nights.
+I could not find secondary sources to reliably confirm this exact elevational data, but if accurate it would indicate that they require cool nights.

 Under normal light, the leaves are green in color; but if you catch them at the right angle, or if a light source is nearly right near your eye, the leaves reflect-back an iridescent green-blue color with an almost holographic-like vibrancy.
 This perceived coloration is the result of a special adaptation to survive in low light and how the plant bends light in the cells.
 The chloroplast slow light down in specialized structures which allows the plant to efficiently utilize 10% more energy from sunlight (compared to standard plant chloroplasts/leaves).
 If you want to know more about the details of this, check out this great article by Bonnie Enos over at Everything Backyard.
 It’s also reported that under high light or specific light spectra the leaf becomes less iridescent and can lose the blue sheen.

 The growth style is rhizomatous and the plant creeps along the top of the substrate branching as it ages like many Rex begonias.
 Leaves can be up to 6″ long.
 The petioles are hairy and the backs of the leaves are a deep crimson red.